Alphonse, Count of Poitiers: Crusades

-Alphonse took part in two crusades with his brother, St Louis, in 1248 (the Seventh Crusade) and in 1270 (the Eighth Crusade).
+Alphonse took part in two crusades with his brother, Louis IX, in 1248 (the Seventh Crusade) and in 1270 (the Eighth Crusade).
 For the first of these, he raised a large sum and a substantial force, arriving in Damietta on 24 October 1249, after the town had already been captured.
 He sailed for home on 10 August 1250.
 His father-in-law had died while he was away, and he went directly to Toulouse to take possession.
 There was some resistance to his accession as count, which was suppressed with the help of his mother Blanche of Castile who was acting as regent in the absence of Louis IX.

 Later life

 In 1252, on the death of his mother, Blanche of Castile, Alphonse was joint regent with Charles of Anjou until the return of Louis IX.
-During that time he took a great part in the campaigns and negotiations which led to the Treaty of Paris in 1259, under which King Henry III of England recognized his loss of continental territory to France (including Normandy, Maine, Anjou, and Poitou) in exchange for France withdrawing support from English rebels.
+During that time he took a great part in the campaigns and negotiations which led to the Treaty of Paris in 1259, under which King Henry III of England recognized his loss of continental territory to France (including Normandy, Maine, Anjou, and Poitou) in exchange for France withdrawing its support for English rebels.

 Aside from the crusades, Alphonse stayed primarily in Paris, governing his estates by officials, inspectors who reviewed the officials' work, and a constant stream of messages.
 His main work was on his own estates.
-There he repaired the evils of the Albigensian war and made a first attempt at administrative centralization, thus preparing the way for union with the crown.
+There he repaired the effects of the Albigensian war and made a first attempt at administrative centralization, thus preparing the way for union with the crown.
 On 8 October 1268, Alphonse had all Jews throughout his lands arrested and their property confiscated.

 When Louis IX formed the Eighth Crusade, Alphonse again raised a large sum of money and accompanied his brother.
 This time, however, he did not return to France, dying while on his way back, at Savona in Italy, on 21 August 1271.

 Death and legacy

 Alphonse's death without heirs raised some questions as to the succession to his lands.
 One possibility was that they should revert to the crown, another that they should be redistributed to his family.
 The latter was claimed by Charles of Anjou, but in 1283 Parlement decided that the County of Toulouse should revert to the crown, if there were no male heirs.
-Alphonse's wife Joan (who died four days after Alphonse) had attempted to dispose of some of her inherited lands in her will.
-Joan was the only surviving child and heiress of Raymond VII, Count of Toulouse, Duke of Narbonne, and Marquis of Provence, so under Provençal and French law, the lands should have gone to her nearest male relative.
-But, her will was invalidated by Parlement in 1274.
-One specific bequest in Alphonse's will, giving his wife's lands in the Comtat Venaissin to the Holy See, was allowed, and it became a Papal territory, a status that it retained until 1791.
+Alphonse's wife Joan (who died four days after Alphonse) had attempted to dispose of her lands in a will to her nearest female relative Philippa de Lomagne.
+However, Joan was the only surviving child and heiress of Raymond VII, Count of Toulouse, Duke of Narbonne, and Marquis of Provence, so under Provençal and French law, the lands should have gone to her nearest male relative.
+Her will was invalidated by Parlement in 1274.
+One specific bequest in Alphonse's will, giving his wife's lands in the Comtat Venaissin to the Holy See, was allowed, and it became a papal territory, a status which it retained until 1791.